quietvoid/dovi_tool/README.md

 &nbsp;
 * ### **mux**
-    Interleaves the enhancement layer frame after every frame from the base HEVC layer.
+    Interleaves the enhancement layer into a base layer HEVC bitstream.
     This is the inverse of **`demux`**.

     Muxing supports the base layer input as both raw HEVC bitstream and piped/streamed.